 The Alsea River Water Trail offers 10 river-miles, including the Alsea River, Drift Creek, and Lint Slough.
 Dockage and moorage is provided by Port of Alsea.
 Where/Directions: Port of Alsea is 8 miles N of Yachats; 16 mi S of Newport.
 At … Read more

-- Beaver Creek boat ramp and trails are open to limited daytime use.
+- The Beaver Creek Natural Area boat ramp, water and hiking trails are open to limited daytime use.

-- Kayaking Tours have been canceled until further notice.
+- Kayaking Tours have been canceled for the 2020 season.

 Rangers at Brian Booth State Park lead 4-hour guided kayak tours (kayaks and equipment provided) at Beaver Creek State Natural Area between July 1 and Labor Day, with sign-up beginning June 1.
-Tours are from 8:00 am to 12:00 noon.
-The hours listed include check-in, instruction, 2.5 … Read more
+Tours are from 8:00 … Read more

 Hours: 11am-4pm Thursday through Sunday.